Stochastic PDE Limit of the Six Vertex Model: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank J. Dubedat, P. di Francesco, and T. Spencer for discussions about the disordered phase of the \ac{6V} model and A. Aggarwal for discussions about his work on this subject.
-I. Corwin was partially supported by the NSF through DMS:1664650, and the Packard Foundation through a Packard Fellowship for Science and Engineering.
+The authors wish to thank J. Dub\'edat, P. di Francesco, and T. Spencer for discussions about the disordered phase of the \ac{6V} model, A. Aggarwal for discussions about his work on this subject, Yier Lin for careful reading of part of the manuscript and Krishnamurthi Ravishankar for helpful historical references about the role of dualities in SPDE limits.
+I. Corwin was partially supported by the NSF through DMS:1811143 and DMS:1664650, and the Packard Foundation through a Packard Fellowship for Science and Engineering.
 H. Shen is partially supported by the NSF through DMS:1712684.
 L-C. Tsai is partially supported by the NSF through DMS:1712575 and the Simons Foundation through a Junior Fellowship.
 Both I. Corwin and P. Ghosal collaborated on this project during the 2017 Park City Mathematics Institute, partially funded by the NSF through DMS:1441467. \addtocontents{toc}{ }